How to order the best fish in Spain

 • Me puede quitar la espina?
 Can you remove the bones?

 • Me lo prepara en filetes?
-Can you fillet it for me? (i.e. divide the fish into two fillets)
+Can you fillet it for me? (i.e. divide the whole fish into two fillets)

 More fishy terminology!